- 1 Ten Tips on How to Make a Success of Your Job Search

 To advertise your availability in the job market, you need to get the names of the professionals in your field.
-You need to ask faculty, alumni and peers on how to contact such persons.
+You need to ask faculty, alumni, and peers how to contact such persons.

-Also, directories, association listings, professional bodies, alumni associations, job search clubs and telephone books are veritable source of such names.
+Also, directories, association listings, professional bodies, alumni associations, job search clubs, and telephone books are veritable sources of such names.
 To also get reliable information about any job listing in any organization the best person to contact is the supervisor or manager of the position you are interested in.

 5. Search for advertised job openings:

 This is another step in having an effective job hunt.
-You can find employment adverts through newspapers, journals, publications, professional associations, internet and eRecruiting systems.
-All these need to be pursued if you really want to make your job hunt successful and result oriented.
+You can find employment adverts through newspapers, journals, publications, professional associations, the internet, and eRecruiting systems.
+All these need to be pursued if you really want to make your job hunt successful and result-oriented.

-Following all these leads (together with the unadvertised) will increase your chances of uncovering openings that matches your desires.
-You should however keep your search focused and apply for only jobs which you are qualified.
+Following all these leads (together with the unadvertised) will increase your chances of uncovering openings that match your desires.
+You should however keep your search focused and apply for only jobs for which you are qualified.

 Employers only notice applicants whose skills and experience match the one they are looking for.
 If not your resume and cover letter will be ignored and discarded.